Hockeykurt/MyProjects/README.md

 # MyProjects
-These are my projects I have done.
+These are all my projects I have on my local computer.
 Feel free to look at them and use them as references.
 Please don't copy and paste my work.
 Thank you.